S7NetPlus/s7netplus/README.md

 to my request for committing code, I decided to pick up where he left off here on GitHub.

 ## Documentation
-S7.Net Plus has a [User Manual](https://github.com/killnine/s7netplus/blob/master/Documentation/Documentation.pdf), check it out.
+Check the Wiki and feel free to edit it: https://github.com/killnine/s7netplus/wiki S7.Net Plus has a [User Manual](https://github.com/killnine/s7netplus/blob/master/Documentation/Documentation.pdf), check it out.

 ## Supported PLC